dogdoglization/node-jsso-server/README.md

 ##### JSSO.TimeoutError
 Indicate a remote call timeout.
 It may be a JSSO function running timeout on server, or a data handler at client side is expired and removed.
-> the function running period is never limited, so it always the latter case.
+> the function running period is never limited, so it always be the latter case.

 ##### JSSO.ObjectNotFoundError
 Indicate a required JSSO is not found at the server side.